electric-eloquence/fp-stylus/README.md

 * Allows direct edits to CSS without triggering Stylus builds.
 * Allows the choice of using Stylus exclusively or not using Stylus exclusively.
 * Respects the `stylus.linenos` setting in `pref.yml`.
+* If `stylus.linenos` is not set, will default to printing line comments.

 #### `'stylus:frontend-copy'`
 * Usually under gulp task `'custom:frontend-copy'`.